krystalan/ClidSum/README.md

 # ClidSum
 This repository contains the data, codes and model checkpoints for our paper ["ClidSum: A Benchmark Dataset for Cross-Lingual Dialogue Summarization"](https://arxiv.org/abs/2202.05599).

-In this work, we introduce cross lingual dialogue summarization task and present `ClidSum` benchmark dataset together with `mDialBART` pre-trained language model.
+In this work, we introduce cross-lingual dialogue summarization task and present `ClidSum` benchmark dataset together with `mDialBART` pre-trained language model.
 - `ClidSum` contains `XSAMSum`, `XMediaSum40k` and `MediaSum424k` three subsets.
 - `mDialBART` extends mBART-50 via the second pre-training stage.